robotology/idyntree/README.md

 The **major characteristic features** of iDynTree are:
 * It is written in **C++**, with **Python** and **MATLAB** bindings.
 * It uses an  **undirected graph data structure** (`iDynTree::Model`) that is used to represent robots, to easily change the **base link** that you are using for your kinematics and dynamics computations without the need to reload your model or change your joint or link serializations.
 This is done as iDynTree was developed for floating-base robots such as humanoids, in which the most convenient choice of **base link** can change.
-* It contains support for **reading and writing URDF files** from a `iDynTree::Model`, making it useful to write tools that modify robot models and saves them back to file.
+* It contains support for **reading and writing URDF files** and **reading SDFormat files** from a `iDynTree::Model`, making it useful to write tools that modify robot models and saves them back to file.
 This is done as iDynTree was meant to develop **tools for identification of kinematics and dynamics parameters**.
 * It defaults to use the **mixed representation** to represent link quantities (including the velocity and acceleration of the base link), but it can optionally use also **body (left-trivialized)** or **inertial (right-trivialized)** representation if requested.
 This is done because iDynTree was developed to satisfy the needs of **research in synthesis of floating-base whole-body controllers**.
 If you are not familiar with the different representation for 6D quantities, check  [Section 6 of "Multibody dynamics notation (version 2)"]( https://pure.tue.nl/ws/portalfiles/portal/139293126/A_Multibody_Dynamics_Notation_Revision_2_.pdf).
 * It contains an implementation of the algorithm used in the iCub humanoid robot to **estimate the joint torques without the need of collocated joint torque sensors**, exploting the specific **undirected graph data structure** .
 This is done as this was one of the originally goal for the implementation of iDynTree.
 See the class [`iDynTree::ExtWrenchesAndJointTorquesEstimator`](https://github.com/robotology/idyntree/blob/master/src/estimation/include/iDynTree/ExtWrenchesAndJointTorquesEstimator.h) and [Chapter 6 of "Modelling, Estimation and Identification of Humanoid Robots Dynamics"](https://traversaro.github.io/traversaro-phd-thesis/traversaro-phd-thesis.pdf).